Working during pregnancy isn't always easy. Know how to battle symptoms and stay healthy while getting the job done.By Mayo Clinic Staff

 - Keep up your fitness routine.
 Although exercise might be the last thing on your mind at the end of a long day, physical activity can help boost your energy level — especially if you sit at a desk all day.
 Take a walk after work or join a prenatal fitness class, as long as your health care provider says it's OK.

 - Go to bed early.
-Aim for seven to nine hours of sleep every night.
+Aim for at least eight hours of sleep every night.
 Resting on your left side will maximize blood flow to your baby and ease swelling.
 For added comfort, place pillows between your legs and under your belly.

 - Sitting.
 Using an adjustable chair with good lower back support can make long hours of sitting much easier — especially as your weight and posture change.
 If your chair isn't adjustable, use a small pillow or cushion to provide extra support for your back.
-Don't cross your legs.
+Elevate your legs to decrease swelling.

 - Bending and lifting.
 Even when you're lifting something light, proper form can spare your back.
 Bend at your knees, not your waist.
 Keep the load close to your body, lifting with your legs — not your back.
 Avoid twisting your body while lifting.